Ski resorts know that the family market is key to their success and most put a lot of effort in to providing a family-friendly-environment.

-It's quite common for family ski resorts to throw the bulk of that effort in to the under-5s market, or at best the under-10s.
-But others try harder – looking to provide facilities and activities for teenagers as well as the youngest children, in fact they have the whole family covered, dawn-til-dark.
+But it's quite common for family ski resorts to throw the bulk of that effort in to the under-5s market, or at best the under-10s.
+While others try harder – they look to provide facilities and activities for teenagers as well as the youngest children, in fact they have the whole family covered, dawn-til-dark.

-Here is our list of top 10 family ski resorts where you can be confident to take all your children, whatever their ages, and know there'll be plenty to keep them (and you) entertained.
+So here are our recommendations for 10 full-on family ski resorts where you can be confident to take all your children, whatever their ages, and know there'll be plenty to keep them entertained.

 LES 2 ALPES, France